apendergrass/cam5-kernels/README.md

 ## Acknowledgements
 Andrew Conley and Francis Vitt (NCAR): help setting up the PORT calculation to make the kernels.
-Ryan Kramer (University of Miami) and William Frey (University of Colorado): valuable feedback and help testing the code
+Ryan Kramer (University of Miami) and William Frey (University of Colorado): valuable feedback and help testing the code.
+Paulo Ceppi (University of Reading): valuable testing and bug identification in the code.

 -----